nickhalterman/cloud_resume_challenge/README.md

   - Opened the CloudFront Console and created a new distribution
   - Selected my S3 bucket as the origin
   - Enabled Origin Access Control (OAC) so CloudFront could fetch private content
-  - Applied the automatically generated bucket policy provided my CloudFront
+  - Applied the automatically generated bucket policy provided by CloudFront
   - Set the Default Root Object to **index.html**
   - Enabled Redirect HTTP to HTTPS to enforce secure connections